 Mission: To promote the sustainable supply and use of energy for the greatest benefit of all

-Through its membership, USEA represents more than 100 companies and associations in the U.S. energy sector, including the largest Fortune 500 companies.
-Our team of international specialists draw upon those members to execute projects worldwide, which include developing regulatory frameworks and sharing best practices to reduce energy poverty and build economies.
+USEA’s members include more than 100 organizations from the U.S. energy sector, including governmental entities, nonprofits, and Fortune 500 companies that encompass every type of energy source.
+USEA’s team of international specialists engage those members to execute projects worldwide, including the development of regulatory frameworks and sharing of best practices to help reduce energy poverty and build economic growth.